yarpc/yab/README.md

                                  of host:ports
       --caller=                  Caller will override the default caller name (which is yab-$USER).
+      --rk=                      The routing key overrides the service name traffic group for proxies.
+      --rd=                      The routing delegate overrides the routing key traffic group for proxies.
+      --sk=                      The shard key is a transport header that clues where to send a request within a clustered traffic group.
       --jaeger                   Use the Jaeger tracing client to send Uber style traces and baggage headers -T, --topt=                    Transport options for TChannel, protocol